Multielio/Web-page-for-linux-Phore-Wallet/README.md

 It create a web page to check your balance and the phore network.

-How to it set up ?
+How to install it ?

 First you need to have python and your web server installed in your linux server.
 1) Place the python file somewhere for example in /home/python/